Post 1939 Recovery & Salvage

 Follow up: Map mentioned in Lind's speech.
 Perhaps more on the financial arrangements with sawmillers.

-Galbraith9 describes in some detail the harvesting systems that were being used in the fire-killed forests before 1939.
+Galbraith9 describes in some detail the harvesting systems that were being used in the fire-killed forests before the 1939 fires.
 The main system was cable logging, which was increasingly being augmented by the use of crawler tractors which came into use in Victorian forests about 1934.
-Those systems would form the core of the harvesting methods in the salvage operations.
+Those systems would continue to form the core of the harvesting methods in the salvage operations.
 (Figs. 20 to 30)

 Some of the earliest salvage harvesting centred on Tanjil Bren.